Boot Camp requires a Mac with an Intel processor.

 Force Touch isn't designed to work in Windows.

-- You don't hear audio from the built-in speakers of your Mac in Windows.
+- You can't hear audio from the built-in speakers of your Mac in Windows.

-- The built-in microphone or camera of your Mac isn't recognized in Windows.
+- The built-in microphone or camera of your Mac isn't recognised in Windows.

 - One or more screen resolutions are unavailable for your display in Windows.

 - You can't adjust the brightness of your built-in display in Windows.

 - You have issues with bluetooth or Wi-Fi in Windows.

 - You get an alert that Apple Software Update has stopped working.

 - You get a message that your PC has a driver or service that isn't ready for this version of Windows.